aga32/AzureSIEM/README.md

 13. Monitored and Cleaned Up
     I monitored the attack patterns on the map and deleted the resource group to clean up once the project was complete.

-This project gave me hands-on experience with cloud security monitoring and using Azure Sentinel as a SIEM platform.